 Value range explanation:

-- Resource Type: The resource type corresponding to the Alert object, can be set as: Cluster, Node, StatefulSet, Deployment, DaemonSet, Pod.
+- **Resource Type**: The resource type specific for the alert object, can be set as: Cluster, Node, StatefulSet, Deployment, DaemonSet, Pod.